JudahGoldfeder/JudahGoldfeder.github.io/_publications/article_4.md

 ---
-title: "Rambam and Korbanot"
+title: "Rambam_and_Korbanot"
 permalink: /publication/Rambam_and_Korbanot
-excerpt: 'An analysis of sources in Chazal for Rambam's famous opinion.'
+excerpt: 'An analysis of sources in Chazal for Rambam's famous opinion'
 paperurl: 'http://judahgoldfeder.com/files/Rambam_and_Korbanot.pdf'
 ---
 An analysis of sources in Chazal for Rambam's famous opinion.

 <object data="../files/Rambam_and_Korbanot.pdf" width="1000" height="1000" type='application/pdf'></object>

 [Download paper here](http://judahgoldfeder.com/files/Rambam_and_Korbanot.pdf)